andrewkember/dev.kemli/content/posts/2021-03-pi-thing.md

 title: "Raspberry Pi temperature monitor"
 date: 2021-03-13T19:00:00Z
 draft: false
+summary: |
+  I want to monitor the temperature in all the rooms in my house.
+  Why?
+I like comfort and efficiency.
+If I know the temperature of each room in my house, with periodic measurements...
 ---

 I want to monitor the temperature in all the rooms in my house.